Past events

 About Rebecca

-Rebecca has provided consultation and content services for Ochre Education and Catholic Education Canberra Goulburn, and has appeared on panels for ResearchED and the Gonski Institute for Education.
+Rebecca has consulted for Ochre Education and has presented on literacy for Catholic Education Canberra Goulburn and Catholic Education Tasmania.
+She has also appeared on panels for researchED and the Gonski Institute for Education.
 Her current research interest is the link between explicit instruction and student wellbeing.
 She writes for publications and through her newsletter.

 Publications and media

-1. OpinionOn mathematics anxietyNomanis 17 July 2024
+5. OpinionOn mathematics anxietyNomanis 17 July 2024